TrellixVulnTeam/swahilipython_SCMU/Doc/howto/sockets.rst

 Assuming you don't want to end the connection, the simplest solution is a fixed length message::

-   class MySocket:
+   kundi MySocket:
-       """demonstration class only
+       """demonstration kundi only
          - coded for clarity, not efficiency
        """